 During our 6-day stay, we visited all the “official” villages, as well as the beach in both Levanto and Bonassola.
 Each town or village is different and unique in its own way, so I recommend visiting all of them (if the length of your stay allows it).

 Corniglia is the smallest, and the only village which is not directly adjacent to the sea.
 After taking a walk through the signature narrow streets, you can access the beach below the village, where the sea takes on a colour of emerald green, by descending on a steep path.

 The only natural port in Cinque Terre, Vernazza is known for elegant colourful houses that surround the marina and the Doria Castle.

-Monterosso al Mare is the only village out of the five with a proper extensive sand beach (also the very location of the proposal), making it a popular tourist site.
+Monterosso al Mare is the only village out of the five with a proper extensive sand beach, making it a popular tourist site.
 There you can encounter the Monterosso giant.

 Possibly the oldest, Manarola connects to the neighbouring Riomaggiore with the famous trail Via dell’Amore.
 It is also the most iconic and most photographed village, a popular spot for photographers.
 You can take a dip in the sea at the harbour.

 Considered the unofficial capital of Cinque Terre, Riomaggiore offers views over charming houses and colourful boats parked throughout the centre.
 You can visit its lovely rocky (pebble) beach, but beware of the strong currents and waves!